Bangladesh seeks to join international force in Gaza

-WASHINGTON - Bangladesh said on Saturday (Jan 10) it has told the United States that it wants to join the international stabilization force that would be deployed in Gaza.
+WASHINGTON - Bangladesh said on Saturday (Jan 10) it has told the United States that it wants to join the international stabilisation force that would be deployed in Gaza.

 Bangladesh said its national security adviser, Khalilur Rahman, met US diplomats Allison Hooker and Paul Kapur in Washington.